lightbend/kalix-javascript-sdk/npm-js/create-akkasls-entity/README.md

 - `value-entity` (default); provides the starting point to develop a [Value Entity](https://docs.akkaserverless.dev/js-services/value-entity.html)
 - `event-sourced-entity`; provides the starting point to develop an [Event Sourced Entity](https://docs.akkaserverless.dev/js-services/eventsourced.html)

-To create the initial codebase for a new entity with NPM:
+To create the initial codebase for a new entity with npm:

 ```sh
 npx @lightbend/create-akkasls-entity my-entity --template value-entity